MEVA HN – the flexible and efficient slab formwork

 The fast, efficient, labor-saving solution for concrete slab construction

-The MEVA HN slab forming system features drop heads for early stripping with primary beams (H) and secondary beams (N) that create effecient grid work and adapt to varying layouts – saving time, labor, and costs on the job site.
+The MEVA HN slab forming system features drop heads for early stripping with primary beams (H) and secondary beams (N) that create efficient grid work and adapt to varying layouts – saving time, labor, and costs on the job site.

 MEVA HN assembly generally begins in a corner for easy assembly in both directions.
 The rows of primary beams are assembled parallel to the longer wall.
 The secondary beams are placed into the primary beams so that both are situated at the same level, then the plywood decking is placed on top.

 The MEVA HN system can be adjusted to accommodate complicated shapes with the same components used for typical slab applications.
 If the building design does not allow one more primary beam to fit in the beam row, you can simply change the assembly direction by 90° – another advantage of the MEVA HN system.
 Secondary beams can be placed into the primary beam anywhere along its length, allowing for even more flexibility around columns and complex geometries.